TUDelft-IN4303-2014/assignments/milestone2-analysis/day6.md

  precision,
  and the level of detail in your messages.

+Finally, you can earn up to 5 points for the organisation of your NaBL and Stratego files and up to 10 points for the quality of your code.
+We focus on
+  readibility in general,
+  meaningful variable names and
+  the consistent use of NaBL Stratego paragdims.
+We will consider the fact that both languages are new to you.

 ### Spoofax Update

 This lab requires you to update Spoofax to the latest unstable release.